Jacopo della Quercia: Other works

-In 1412, contracted by a wealthy merchant Lorenzo Trenta, he started the design of the Trenta Chapel in the basilica of San Frediano in Lucca.
+In 1412, contracted by a wealthy merchant Lorenzo Trenta, he started the design of the Trenta Chapel in the Basilica di San Frediano in Lucca.
 In 1413 he was accused, together with his assistant Giovanni da Imola, of serious crimes: theft, as well as rape and sodomy of one Clara Sembrini.
 He fled to Siena (and began working on the Fonte Gaia), but his assistant was incarcerated for three years.
 Jacopo della Quercia only would return to Lucca in March 1416, given a letter of safe conduct.
 He continued at the Trenta Chapel on the marble altar and several statues of saints, contained in niches.
 Some work was also performed by his assistant.
 Jacopo also designed the tomb slabs of Lorenzo Trenta and his wife Isabetta Onesti, on the pavement in front of the altar.

-When in 1416 Lorenzo Ghiberti was asked to design a hexagonal basin with bronze panel for the Baptistery in Siena, political infighting brought Jacopo della Quercia into the project (who had been his competitor for the bronze doors in Florence).
+When in 1416 Lorenzo Ghiberti was asked to design a hexagonal basin with bronze panels for the Baptistery in Siena, political infighting brought Jacopo della Quercia into the project (who had been his competitor for the bronze doors in Florence).
 He only completed one bronze relief The Annunciation to Zacharias because he was working at the same time on the Fonte Gaia and the Trenta Chapel.
 His lingering on this project brought him in legal difficulties with the authorities.
-Since he had been rejected in the competition for the "Doors of Paradise" in Florence, he had been reluctant to work with bronze.
-And when he worked on the tabernacle of the baptistery, he insisted on taking care only of the marble part.

 In 1421 he carved an Annunciation, in a different style, with two wooden polychromed statues Virgin and Gabriel for the Collegiata in San Gimignano (the polychrome finishing was done by other masters, such as Martino di Bartolomeo).
 The sophistication of this group, equal to the quality of his marble statues, shows that he was also versatile in woodcarving.
 This led some authors to ascribe other wooden statues to him, but most are attributable to his very active workshop.

-In his later years, he became even more active, working on different projects simultaneously.
+In his later years, he became even more active.
 In 1427 he received the commission to design the upper part of the baptismal font for the Siena Baptistery.
 This hexagonal column, resting on a pillared base in the middle of the basin, contains five prophets situated in niches.
 The marble statue of St. John the Baptist, at the top of the dome above the tabernacle, is also attributed to Jacopo della Quercia.